lklok66/ice/objc/demo/Cocoa/library/README.txt

-This demo is an Cocoa client for the java library demo located at demoj/Database/library in the Ice distribution.
+This demo is a Cocoa client for the Java library demo located at demoj/Database/library in the Ice distribution.
 This application provides a graphical interface to the library server.
 It permits you to: